 HOW TO BOOST CYBER SKILLS:

-To address the lack of cyber security skills, three types of action is required, according to Richard Nealon, co-chairman (ISC)2 Advisory Board for Europe, Middle-East and Asia.
+To address the lack of cybersecurity skills, three types of action are required, according to Richard Nealon, co-chairman (ISC)2 Advisory Board for Europe, Middle-East, and Asia.

 SecureNinja offers courses and certifications in IT Security to help you build a rewarding career in this growing industry by preventing companies and government agencies from being attacked.
 We forge IT Security experts and prepare them with real-world skills to defend against cyber criminals.
 To learn more visit www.secureninja.com or call (703) 535-8600.